 Dr. John Mackey, Steering Committee Chair

 Dr. Mackey is a medical oncologist with 20 years of clinical experience treating breast cancer patients.
-He serves as Director of the Cross Cancer Institute Clinical Trials Unit, Executive Director of Translational Research in Oncology and is Chair of the Alberta Pre-Phase I Cancer Program Steering Commitee.
+He serves as Director of the Cross Cancer Institute Clinical Trials Unit, and is Chair of the Alberta Pre-Phase I Cancer Program Steering Commitee.
 Dr. Mackey's translational research focus is the development of predictive biomarkers, and novel targets and pathways for improved systemic cancer therapy.

 Dr. Jack Tuszynski

 Dr. Tuszynski is the Allard Chair in the Division of Experimental Oncology at the Cross Cancer Institute and Professor in the University of Alberta Department of Physics.
 He has published almost 400 peer-reviewed papers, over 50 conference proceedings, 10 book chapters and 10 books and is on the editorial board of a number of international journals.
 Dr. Tuszynski heads a multi-disciplinary team creating “designer drugs” for cancer chemotherapy using computational biophysics methods, to target cancer cells with minimal side-effects to healthy cells.
 His research interests are strongly linked to the protein tubulin and the microtubules assembled from it.